AIxRead

 English (United States)

-A genus of flowering plants in the rose family, Rosaceae, often used as ornamental shrubs.
+A genus of flowering plants in the family Rosaceae, commonly used as ornamental shrubs.

 Latin

-Derived from Latin 'cotoneum' (quince) and '-aster' (resembling), referring to plants resembling quince.
+Derived from 'cotoneum' (quince) and '-aster' (resembling), referring to plants resembling quince.